What is the course about?

 This group class will be taught through tutor demonstration and explanation, playing together and individually, and some class discussion.
 Some amplification is supplied.

 Practice between classes is essential to your progress, and to the momentum of the course.

 Are there any other costs?
 Is there anything I need to bring?

 Bring your bass, a lead, manuscript paper and a pencil.

-The tutor will provide other musical materials.
+The tutor will supply all musical materials.

 When I've finished, what course can I do next?